devvid/sails-js-v1-passport-js-cheatsheet/README.md

     ],
 ```

+## 3. Middleware Initialisers
-## 3. Next, Add middleware initialisers for passport and passport-local to "config/http.js"
+Next, Add middleware initialisers for passport and passport-local to "config/http.js"
 ```
 	/***************************************************************************
     *                                                                          *